We recognise and consider the meta and meso-trends that shape and threaten our world.

 Ensuring that Abcam’s global supply chain is ethically responsible, adheres to the same high standards of conduct and is validated.

-Continued efforts to reduce waste throughout the value chain
+Reducing waste throughout the value chain.

 Our impacts and the progress we make and the measures we take to meet them are dynamic and ongoing.

 Our sustainability framework weaves together our purpose, culture and strategy, and sets out our priority areas.